PRP TREATMENT FOR HAIR LOSS

 - Injury to the nerves or blood vessels

 - Scar tissue

 Also, there is a possibility that you may react to the analgesic used in the treatment.
-If you choose to undergo a PRP treatment for hair loss, talk to your doctor about your forbearance to anesthetics.
+If you choose to undergo a PRP treatment for hair loss, talk to your doctor (or injection certified pharmacists) about your forbearance to anesthetics.

 Dangers of PRP for hair loss